211 Would You Rather Questions [Funny, Hard & Weird]

 Figure 3: Funny prompts need absurdity without making the room feel trapped or targeted.

-Keep the pace quick here.
-Read the prompt, make everyone pick, then ask one person to explain.
-If the explanation is funnier than the question, keep it.
-If the room only laughs at the wording and nobody argues, cut it next time.
-That is the same filter we use when tuning pub quiz questions for live groups.
+Move fast in here.
+Read it, make everyone pick, then hand one person the floor.
+If their explanation beats the question for laughs, the prompt stays.
+If the room only chuckles at the phrasing and nobody actually argues, drop it next round.
+Same filter we run when tuning pub quiz questions for a live crowd.

 No shock.
 No pile-on.
 Keep the absurdity kind.